| Graphics: | ![]() ![]() ![]() ![]() 4 |

 The Game:

 This game is truly fascinating, and it has a beutiful fantasy storyline, full of folklore and history of an imaginary world.
-It blends the past and the future with swordplay and mecha.
+As typical with Squaresoft RPGs, it blends the past and the future with swordplay and mecha.
 Long ago, mortals misused the power of Mana to construct a Mana Fortress for evil purposes.
 They were ultimately defeated, but the result was the destruction of the Land of Mana.
 Similar to the legend of King Arthur, your character pulls the Mana Sword out from a stone as a young boy, making him the Mana Knight.
 As you play the game, you befriend other adventurers who help you on your quest.
 Along the way, you collect weapons and upgrade them, and your characters learn new magic spells by binding elemental spirits to their will.
 In the story, hoards of creatures are unleashed upon the world, and it is up to your trio of characters to save the world from the resurrected Mana Fortress by obtaining the magical power from the Mana Seeds.

 The Good: